Charge Transport Capacity as a Probe of Resonances in Models of Many-Body Localization: Charge Transport Capacity in Interacting Models

 In Fig.~\ref{fig:ctcb_is_tight_bound}(b), we show the probability distributions of $|\ket{\maxstate}|\cdot|\ket{\minstate}|$ for different system sizes at $W=10$.
 Interestingly, the distributions of $|\ket{\maxstate}|\cdot|\ket{\minstate}|$ show that this quantity is either very close to $1$ or to $0$, with a lot fewer instances in between.
 Generally, as the system size increases, the number of instances with 0 overlap increases.
-It is important to bear in mind that a low overlap between $\ket{\maxstate}$ and $\ket{\minstate}$ does not necessarily imply that the CTC is a poor bound---it only shows that the bound is not perfectly tight.

 One might worry that $|\ket{\maxstate}|\cdot|\ket{\minstate}| \approx 1$ occurs only when $\ctc$ is small, so that large $\ctc$ would always coincide with cases where $\ket{\maxstate}$ and $\ket{\minstate}$ are not good descriptions of the worst-case charge transfer process.
 However, this does not appear to be the case.
-Figure~\ref{fig:ctcb_is_tight_bound}(c) shows that among disorder realizations with $\ctc \approx 2$, a significant fraction---about $1/3$ at this disorder strength---satisfy $|\ket{\maxstate}|\cdot|\ket{\minstate}| \geq 0.9$, confirming that larger $\ctc$ does not necessarily correspond to the eigenstates of the CTC becoming a worse description for the true worst-case charge transfer.
+Figure~\ref{fig:ctcb_is_tight_bound}(c) shows that among disorder realizations with $\ctc \approx 2$, a significant fraction---about $1/4$ at this disorder strength---satisfy $|\ket{\maxstate}|\cdot|\ket{\minstate}| \geq 0.9$, confirming that larger $\ctc$ does not necessarily correspond to the eigenstates of the CTC becoming a worse description for the true worst-case charge transfer.
 For the same calculations for other disorder realizations, see Appendix~\ref{app:overlap}.

 In summary, the sets of data in Fig.~\ref{fig:ctcb_is_tight_bound} provide strong evidence that the growth of the charge transport capacity deep in the MBL regime captures real transport physics, captured by the time evolution of $\ket{\minstate}$ to $\ket{\maxstate}$.
 This strongly hints that the states $\ket{\minstate}$ and $\ket{\maxstate}$ are special and important players in the growth of the CTC.
 Indeed, in the next few sections, we show that $\ket{\minstate}$ and $\ket{\maxstate}$, for a significant fraction of disorder realizations, are participating in an interaction-mediated \emph{charge transport resonance} that allows the transfer of anomalously large integer numbers (mostly 2 for our sizes) of charges.